How We Work – Probate Solicitors

 Our indicative charges describe the key work necessary following death to obtain a grant of representation to an estate where we act for executors of a deceased and administration of the estate.
-In each case preliminary steps are taken to establish the last Will and the extent of the Estate and locate the executors and beneficiaries entitled under the Will.
+In each case preliminary steps are taken to establish the last Will of the deceased person and the extent of the Estate and to locate the executors and beneficiaries entitled under the Will.
+Once any inheritance tax has been calculated we will manage the arrangement for payment and the court will then normally issue the grant of probate.
 The administration of an Estate involves collecting assets, meeting or paying claims and liabilities according to instructions of the deceased and adapting procedures to the circumstances of the executors and beneficiaries as the circumstances vary for each case.

 - Locating the last will and any codicil and evaluate the content and relevant circumstances